Introduction

 };

-The identify method lets you provide information that identifies a user.
+The identify method lets you provide information that identifies a user, and record attributes about them.
 Attributes tracked with this method will define what you will see in the user’s profile.

 HTTP Request